 Using Dropbox in Dropover

-iCloud in Dropover allows you to quickly create a shareable link for your dragged items.
+Connect your Dropbox account in Dropover to quickly create shareable links for your dragged content.

 To start using Dropbox in Dropover, follow these steps: